besser435/AC-API/README.md

 The Spigot API is very simple, so this can easily be expanded.

 ## Programmer Notes & To Do
-Spark isn't updated anymore, transition to something else like Javalin. <br>
-Try to actually be compliant with the [json:api spec](https://jsonapi.org/). <br>
+Try to actually be compliant with the [json:api spec](https://jsonapi.org/).

 Store player statistics locally so that offline players can still be queried.

 ## Configuration